 Anticipate Concerns the Interviewers May Have

 Concerns could include job-hopping, a short stay at your last place of employment, 20 years with one company, or lack of experience.
 Whatever the obstacle, being prepared will help you overcome it.
-If you’d like more help with your interview preparation, we can help you with interview coaching.
+If you’d like assistance with your interview preparation, we can help you with interview coaching.

 Get Business Cards and Include a LinkedIn Profile